sunali1/bank_tech_test/README.md

 •••Domain Modelling

-Bank Account has the responsibility to 'balance', 'credit/deposit', 'debit/witdrawal' Bank Statement/Transaction History is an array of 'transactions'
+Bank Account has the responsibility to 'balance', 'credit/deposit', 'debit/witdrawal', 'create', 'save', Bank Statement/Transaction History is an array of 'transactions'
 Single Transaction - 'date', 'amount'
 Statement has a responsibility of 'print'